ExperimentationManaging experiments

 Overview

-This topic explains how to edit an experiment and archive it when you are done with it.
+This topic explains how to edit, clone, and archive experiments.

 Edit experiments